Interface Definitions - C++

 * @param column_name The name of the column.
 Must be a non-empty string.

-* @param column_category The category of the column indicating its role or type
+* @param column_category The role of the column (FIELD, TAG, ...).
+Defaults to FIELD.

 */